-If you have any questions regarding NCAA Bylaws or related compliance issues, please contact the Associate Athletics Director for Compliance (822-7490 or compliance@stetson.edu), the Associate Athletics Director for Student Services and Academics (822-8141) or Dr. Mike Bitter, Faculty Athletics Representative (mbitter@stetson.edu).
-If you have any questions regarding NCAA eligibility requirements, athletic academic support, or academic monitoring of student-athletes, please contact Dr. Bitter or the Associate Athletics Director for Student Services and Academics (822-8141).
+If you have any questions regarding NCAA Bylaws or related compliance issues, please contact the Assistant Athletics Director for Compliance (822-7490 or compliance@stetson.edu), the Associate Athletics Director for Student Success (822-8141) or Dr. Mike Bitter, Faculty Athletics Representative.
+If you have any questions regarding NCAA eligibility requirements, athletic academic support, or academic monitoring of student-athletes, please contact Dr. Bitter or Ms. PJ Moses, Associate Athletics Director for Student Services (822-8141 or pmoses@stetson.edu).